2024 Augusta National Women’s Amateur leaderboard: Final results and standings

 Woad wins the fifth Augusta National Women's Amateur trophy, but as this is an amateur competition, there is no prize money and no purse.

-A total of 3players in the 72-player starting field qualified for the final round at Augusta National.
+A total of 35 players in the 72-player starting field qualified for the final round at Augusta National.

 2024 Augusta National Women's Amateur final leaderboard, results and prize money payouts